 - Hosting prospective students overnight during the October multicultural open house, Your GW, in partnership with the Dean’s Council for Multicultural Recruitment within the Office of Undergraduate Admissions.

-- Being active participants at events during Colonials Weekend
+- Being active participants at events during GW Alumni and Families Weekend

 Junior and senior SJT Scholars are required to serve as mentors not only to the first- and second-year SJT Scholars but also to other first- and second-year students in different student cohorts.